 Dr. Selmi received his MD in 1998 and his PhD in Internal Medicine in 2002, both from the University of Milan.
 He was appointed Assistant Professor by the same University for Internal Medicine in 2006 and for Rheumatology in 2011.
 In 2004 he was awarded the Young Researcher prize by the Italian Society of Internal Medicine and in 2005 the Young Investigator Award by the Aesku-Kipp Foundation.
 Dr. Selmi was a post-doctoral researcher between august 2001 and december 2004 at the Division of Rheumatology, Allergy, and Clinical Immunology of the University of California, Davis School of Medicine.
 Since July 2005, he was appointed Assistant Adjunct Professor of Medicine by the same Division at UC Davis.

 Carlo Selmi currently leads the Rheumatology and Clinical Immunology Unit at Humanitas research hospital.
 At Humanitas he also leads a young group of physician scientists with wide research and clinical expertise, including periods working at foreign institutions.
 The team holds dedicated clinics for rheumatoid arthritis, spondiloarthritis, connective tissue disease with dedicated clinics for systemic sclerosis and systemic lupus erythematosus, and is active in articular ultrasound, videocapillaroscopy, arthrocenthesis and intra-articular injections.

-Working in research since 2003 he has coauthored over 260 peer-reviewed publications with a Google Scholar H index of 62 and a total impact factor exceeding 1600 points.
+Working in research since 2003 he has coauthored over 300 peer-reviewed publications with a Scopus H-index of 74 and more than 18.000 citations.